ndanielsen/intermediate-cli-git-github/materials/2-git-branch.md

 **Protip**

-After the workshop, install [git-completion](https://github.com/bobthecow/git-flow-completion/wiki/Install-Bash-git-completion) to make using git much easier.
+After the workshop, install [git-completion](https://github.com/bobthecow/git-flow-completion/wiki/Install-Bash-git-completion) to make using git much easier by enabling autocompletion.

 It requires modifying your `~/.bash_profile` or equivalent.